Yves Saint Laurent (designer)

-Yves Henri Donat Mathieu-Saint-Laurent (1 August 1936 – 1 June 2008), referred to as Yves Saint Laurent (/ˌiːv ˌsæ̃ lɔːˈrɒ̃/, /alsoUK- lɒˈ-/, /- loʊˈ-/, [iv sɛ̃ lɔʁɑ̃]) or YSL, was a French fashion designer who, in 1962, founded his eponymous fashion label.
+Yves Henri Donat Mathieu-Saint-Laurent (1 August 1936 – 1 June 2008), better known as Yves Saint Laurent (/ˌiːv ˌsæ̃ lɔːˈrɒ̃/, /alsoUK- lɒˈ-/, /- loʊˈ-/, [iv sɛ̃ lɔʁɑ̃]) or YSL, was a French fashion designer who, in 1962, founded his eponymous fashion label.
 He is regarded as being among the foremost fashion designers of the twentieth century.

-In 1985, Caroline Milbank wrote, "The most consistently celebrated and influential designer of the past twenty-five years, Yves Saint Laurent can be credited with both spurring the couture's rise from its 1960s ashes and with finally rendering ready-to-wear reputable."
+Saint Laurent's designs often combined elements of comfort and elegance.
+He is credited with having introduced the "Le Smoking" tuxedo suit for women, and was known for his use of non-European cultural references and diverse models.
+Fashion historian Caroline Milbank called Saint Laurent "the most consistently celebrated and influential designer of the past twenty-five years", adding that he "can be credited with both spurring the couture's rise from its 1960s ashes and with finally rendering ready-to-wear reputable".
+In 1983, Saint Laurent became the first living fashion designer to be honored by the Metropolitan Museum of Art with a solo exhibition.

-He developed his style to accommodate the changes in fashion during that period.
-He approached his aesthetic from a different perspective by helping women find confidence by looking both comfortable and elegant at the same time.
-He is also credited with having introduced the "Le Smoking" tuxedo suit for women and was known for his use of non-European cultural references and of diverse models.
+Throughout his couturier career, Saint Laurent received multiple awards for his work.
+He is a recipient of the 1982 International Fashion Award from the Council of Fashion Designers of America, the 1985 Oscar de la mode, and the 1999 Geoffrey Beene Lifetime Achievement Award at the CFDA Fashion Awards.

-Early life
+Early life and education

-Saint Laurent was born on 1 August 1936, in Oran, Algeria, to French parents (Pieds-Noirs), Charles and Lucienne Andrée Mathieu-Saint-Laurent.
+Yves Henri Donat Mathieu-Saint-Laurent was born on 1 August 1936, in Oran, Algeria, to French parents (Pieds-Noirs) with some Spanish heritage, Charles and Lucienne Andrée Mathieu-Saint-Laurent.
 He grew up in a villa by the Mediterranean with his two younger sisters, Michèle and Brigitte.
-Saint Laurent liked to create intricate paper dolls, and by his early teen years, he was designing dresses for his mother and sisters.
+As a child, he liked to create intricate paper dolls, and by his early teen years, he was designing dresses for his mother and sisters.

-At the age of 17, Saint Laurent moved to Paris and enrolled at the Chambre Syndicale de la Haute Couture, where his designs quickly gained notice.
-Michel De Brunhoff, the editor of French Vogue, introduced Saint Laurent to designer Christian Dior, a giant in the fashion world.
-"Dior fascinated me," Saint Laurent later recalled.
-"I couldn't speak in front of him.
-He taught me the basis of my art.
-Whatever was to happen next, I never forgot the years I spent at his side."
-Under Dior's tutelage, Saint Laurent's style continued to mature and gain even more notice.